na-hri/2D_Det_Track/README.md

 ## Output
 The results for detection, tracking and refined tracking will be written under ``detections/``, ``tracking`` and ``tracking_refined`` respectively.
 ## Acknowledgment
-The building blocks of the code are heavily borrowed from [Detectron (Pytorch version)](https://github.com/roytseng-tw/Detectron.pytorch) and [DeepSORT](https://github.com/nwojke/deep_sort)
+The building blocks of the code are heavily borrowed from [Detectron (PyTorch version)](https://github.com/roytseng-tw/Detectron.pytorch) and [DeepSORT](https://github.com/nwojke/deep_sort)